Noso-Project/SovaRPC/doc/rpc_settings_cli.md

 **defaultPaymentAddress** - default address from which payments will be made via the rpc interface [sendfunds-transfer](doc/rpc_methods.md#sendfunds-transfer)

-**lastSeed** - is the last node with which the rpc communicates. if it hangs, you can change it to one of the verified sidecars and restart the rpc
+**lastSeed** - is the last node with which the rpc communicates. if it hangs, you can change it to one of the verified seeds and restart the rpc

 **whitelist** - list of white ip requests from which RPC will be processed. if left blank, access will be open to all addresses